davymwax/Statistical-Computing/README.md

+# David Mwakima

-# My Work in STATS 230 Winter 2023
+## My Work in STATS 230 Winter 2023

 Here is how I have organized all the work I have been doing in STATS 230 Winter 2023.